irreführendvsirreführendeWhat's the difference?

 Spelling & Dictionary Insight

-irreführend and irreführende form a confusable pair in the German index, two distinct headwords that are easily confused because they look alike, sound alike, or both.
-They differ by 1 extra letter(s) - “irreführend” sits inside “irreführende” - close enough that the eye skips over the difference, far enough that meaning fully diverges.
+A purely visual mix-up. irreführend ([ˈɪʁəˌfyːʁənt]) and irreführende ([ˈɪʁəˌfyːʁəndə]) are said differently, so reading them aloud is the quickest way to catch the wrong one.
+On the page they stay close: they differ by 1 extra letter(s) - “irreführend” sits inside “irreführende”.
 Our composite confusion score for this pair is 63024, derived from the frequency rank of both members and their visual similarity.

 Frequently Asked Questions